apache/spark/docs/README.md

 ### Automatically Rebuilding API Docs

-`jekyll serve --watch` will only watch what's in `docs/`, and it [won't follow symlinks](https://github.com/jekyll/jekyll/issues/233).
-That means it won't monitor your API docs.
+`jekyll serve --watch` will only watch what's in `docs/`, and it won't follow symlinks.
+That means it won't monitor your API docs under `python/docs` or elsewhere.

 To work around this limitation for Python, install [`entr`](http://eradman.com/entrproject/) and run the following in a separate shell: